leihui6/LRBO/readme.md

 1. *[**EASY**]* It doesn't require any additional calibration objects (**No calibration objects**), such as a chessboard or something like that.
 2. Hand-eye calibration can be done with **only point clouds**.
-3. *[**FAST**]* The processing time is fast (**1 sec**) and the result is as accurate as other 3D vision-based methods.
+3. *[**FAST**]* The processing time could be fast (**<1 sec**) and the result is as accurate as other 3D vision-based methods.
-4. Overall, it is a **fully automatic** hand-eye calibration.
+4. Overall, it is a **fully automatic** hand-eye calibration based on 3D vision (point cloud).

+## Requirement

+The overall requirement is as follows(Please install them following the official guideline):

+- [PRADATOR](https://github.com/prs-eth/OverlapPredator): a 3D registration for low-overlap point clouds.
+- [PVRCNN/PVRCNN++](https://github.com/open-mmlab/OpenPCDet): a 3D detection module for the robot base detection.
+- The utilization for both above can be seen [here](./implementation/).

+However, to utilize our solution in our project quickly, [here](./implementation/) contains the guideline where the performance can not be guaranteed but in simple cases, it should be working.

 ## Content

-In this repository, we will try to provide some tutorials and videos that give more details and performance of our method.
+In this repository, we will try to provide some tutorials and videos that give more details and the performance of our method.
 We believe that our proposed method has more potential to be used in the industrial field and applications such as vision-based grasping, assembly and quality inspection.

 ## Abstract